dhuppenkothen/bayesian-statistics-tutorial/_episodes/01-introduction.md

 This tutorial aims to give a short and gentle introduction into Bayesian statistics, one framework of statistical inference and decision making that has become increasingly popular in recent years.

+> ## A Quick Census
+>
+> Let's do a quick round-up of everyone's knowledge.
+Go to this [anonymous survey][survey] and
+> click the answers that best describe your current state of knowledge.
+Don't worry, this is for
+> information only!
+>
+> If you're doing this at home, don't worry about the survey and just continue on!
+You can read
+> and skip sections at your leasure.
+>
+{: .challenge}

 This tutorial owes a lot to previous Bayesian statistics tutorials at [Astro Hack Week][ahw], especially Brendon Brewer's [tutorial][bayes2015] in 2015 and Ruth Angus' [tutorial][bayes2018] in 2018.
 It is also directly based on the paper ["Introducing Bayesian Statistics with M&Ms][mmpaper] by Gwen Eadie et al (2019).
 Because what better way to learn statistics than through chocolate?

+[survey]:
 [mmpaper]: https://www.tandfonline.com/doi/full/10.1080/10691898.2019.1604106
 [bayes2015]: https://github.com/AstroHackWeek/AstroHackWeek2015/tree/master/day4-day5-inference
 [bayes2018]: https://github.com/AstroHackWeek/AstroHackWeek2018/tree/master/day2_bayesian_inference